Skip to main content

 Two different days at the Liverpool Telescope

 • Sky Brightness: The fainter something is, the harder it is to observe, especially if the sky is not really dark.
-Things like the Moon and twilight can make the sky too bright to observe the faintest objects.
+Things like the Moon and twilight can make the sky too bright to see the faintest objects.

 What can I do if my observation was not completed?

 For example, you might find a similar object that is easier for the telescope to fit in (check the coloured "Visibility" bars).
-Or you may want to get a single-colour observation rather than a 3-colour one.